Ajam of Bahrain: Genetics

-The Northern and Capital Governorates where the Baharna and Ajam are most located show higher frequencies of haplogroup J2 (34% and 31%) than in Muharraq and the Southern Governorate (both 17%), J1 is most frequent in the Southern Governorate (27%) where the highest proportion of Arabs live, as well as in the Muharraq Governorate (27%) where many migrant Huwala Arabs resettled.
+The Northern and Capital Governorates, where the Baharna and Ajam are most located, show higher frequencies of haplogroup J2 (34% and 31%) than in Muharraq and the Southern Governorate (both 17%), J1 is most frequent in the Southern Governorate (27%) where the highest proportion of Arabs live, as well as in the Muharraq Governorate (27%) where many migrant Huwala Arabs resettled.
 It declines to its lowest frequency in the Northern and Capital Governorates (21% and 19%).
+The Ajams and Baharnah of the Northern Governorate of Bahrain (particularly Manamah) show a high genetic continuity from the Tylos period.

 History

-Iranian migration into Bahrain goes back to the days of the Sassanid and Achaemenid Persian Empire, though in modern times, there has been a constant migration for hundreds of years.
-There has always been a migration of Persian-speaking Shia into Bahrain.
+Iranian migration to Bahrain can be traced back as early as the Sassanid and Achaemenid Persian Empire, though there has been a more constant level of migration in recent centuries, primarily that of Persian Shi'ites.

 Pre-Islamic period

-From the 6th century BC to the 3rd century BC, Bahrain was an integral part of the Persian Empire during the Achaemenid dynasty.
+From the 6th century BCE to the 3rd century BCE, Bahrain was an integral part of the Persian Empire during the Achaemenid dynasty.
 The Greeks referred to it as "Tylos," a hub for pearl trading, a name that emerged after Nearchus discovered the island while serving under Alexander the Great.
-From the 3rd century BC until it came under the influence of Islam in the 7th century AD, the island was controlled by two Iranian dynasties, the Parthians and the Sassanids.
-In the 3rd century AD, the Sassanids succeeded the Parthians and controlled the area for four centuries until the Arab conquest.
-The contemporary Island of Bahrain was referred to as Mishmahig, which in Middle-Persian/Pahlavi it means "ewe-fish".
+From the 3rd century BCE to the 7th century CE, when it came under the influence of Islam, the island was controlled by two Iranian dynasties, the Parthians and the Sassanids.
+In the 3rd century CE, the Sassanids succeeded the Parthians and controlled the area for four centuries until the Arab conquest.
+The contemporary Island of Bahrain was referred to as Mishmahig, which in Middle-Persian/Pahlavi means "ewe-fish."

-Historians say that Bahrain was inhabited by partially-Christianized Arabs, Aramaic-speaking agriculturalists, Persian Zoroastrians, and a small amount of Jews.
-Robert Bertram Serjeant, believes that the Baharna (بحارنه) may be the last of the "descendants of converts from the original population of Christians (Aramaeans), Jews and ancient Zoroastrian Persians (Referred to as "Majus" by Early Muslim Arabs) inhabiting the island and cultivated coastal provinces of Eastern Arabia at the time of the Arab conquest."
+Historians say that Bahrain was inhabited by partially-Christianized Arabs, Aramaic-speaking agriculturalists, Persian Zoroastrians, and a small number of Jews.
+Robert Bertram Serjeant believes that the Baharna (بحارنه) may be the last of the "descendants of converts from the original population of Christians (Aramaeans), Jews and ancient Zoroastrian Persians (Referred to as "Majus" by Early Muslim Arabs) inhabiting the island and cultivated coastal provinces of Eastern Arabia at the time of the Arab conquest."
 Islamic narrations claim that Bahrain was predominantly a Zoroastrian country before the Arab conquest, and that Mohammed took the Jizya from them.

 The Bahraini population is said to have spoken Syriac and Persian (likely Parthian and Middle "Pahlavi" Persian) at the time.
 Bahrain's old population is said to have also had a Persian clergy (Zoroastrians) who used Syriac as a language of liturgy and writing more generally.

-These sentiments are supported by archaeology as archaeologists uncovered Parthian (247 BC – 224 AD) artefacts in Shakhura, and remains of a Christian church in Samaheej, dating back to the mid-4th and mid-8th centuries.
+These sentiments are supported by archaeology as archaeologists uncovered Parthian (247 BCE – 224 CE) artefacts in Shakhura, and remains of a Christian church in Samaheej, dating back to the mid-4th and mid-8th centuries.